 The Company provides TWC with managerial and consulting services for its business and the business of its subsidiaries.
 Mr. K. Rai Sahi is Chairman and Chief Executive Officer and the majority shareholder of TWC through his personal holding companies, which include Paros.
-Pursuant to contractual agreements between the Company and TWC, for the year ended December 31, 2020, the Company received a management fee of \$1,311 (2019 - \$1,305), and paid rent and operating expenses of \$661 (2019 - \$730).
+Pursuant to contractual agreements between the Company and TWC, for the year ended December 31, 2021, the Company received a management fee of \$1,271 (2020 - \$1,311), and paid rent and operating expenses of \$617 (2020 - \$661).

 The Company has a revolving demand loan agreement with TWC that provides for either party to borrow up to \$50,000 at either the prime rate or the bankers' acceptance rate plus applicable stamping fees.
-The total loan payable as at December 31, 2020 was \$20,000 (2019 - \$33,679).
-During the year ended December 31, 2020, the Company paid net interest of \$452 (2019 - \$1,489).
+The total loan payable as at December 31, 2021 was \$nil (2020 - \$20,000).
+During the year ended December 31, 2021, the Company paid net interest of \$390 (2020 - \$452).

-(c) Share/Unit Purchase and Other Loans
+(c) Share/unit Purchase and Other Loans

-As at December 31, 2020, share/Unit purchase and other loans to officers and employees of the Company and its subsidiaries of \$5,502 (2019 - \$5,504) are outstanding.
-The loans are collateralized by their common shares of the Company, Units of Morguard REIT and Units of Morguard Residential REIT and are interest-bearing computed at the Canadian prime interest rate and are due on January 10, 2024.
+As at December 31, 2021, share/unit purchase and other loans to officers and employees of the Company and its subsidiaries of \$6,190 (2020 - \$5,502) are outstanding.
+The loans are collateralized by their common shares of the Company, units of Morguard REIT and units of Morguard Residential REIT and are interest-bearing computed at the Canadian prime interest rate and are due on January 13, 2026.
 Other loans are secured against the underlying asset.
 The loans are classified as amounts receivable in the consolidated balance sheets.
-As at December 31, 2020, the fair market value of the common shares/Units held as collateral is \$58,758.
+As at December 31, 2021, the fair market value of the common shares/units held as collateral is \$69,793.